Education (ED) Courses

 See How to read course descriptions for information about the formatting used.

 ED 210 Introduction to Teaching (3) This course is an introduction to education with an emphasis on the following topics: the teaching profession, the analysis of reasons for entering teaching and factors that influence these reasons; the characteristics of the present teaching force; complexities of teaching; the current trends and issues in education; and the role of the school within the community.
 Student will be provided an opportunity for voluntary field experience totaling 10 hours.
-(Attributes: GCC)
+(Attributes: ALEX, GCC)

 ED 243 Intro to Math for Elem Tch (3) Introduction to Mathematics for Elementary Teachers is a hands-on, problem based course designed to help the elementary teacher develop a basic understanding of content area skills as well as process and thinking related to mathematical problem-solving, sets, numbers and operations, number theory, statistics and probability.
 This course lays a solid foundation for ED 343.

 ED 310 Foundations of Education (3) Introduction to the practice of thinking and the development of intelligence within the complexities of a diverse and transforming society.
 Historic aspects of education are explored along with philosophical and political movements so students understand education's potential.
 Critical thinking skills are developed to help students think seriously about education as a potential career.
 Must be taken for grade.
 Pre: GPA of 2.5 and junior standing, or instructor's consent.

 ED 314 Educational Technology (3) Introduction to the theory and application of multimedia educational technology principles in 21st century learning environments.
 Course is contextualized in project-based and place-based learning.
 Special emphasis on Hawaiian and Pan Pacific history and culture.
 Must be taken for a grade.
 Pre: CS 101 or equivalent, junior standing or instructor's consent.
 (Attributes: GAHP)